A little background

 She told me that the treatment and haircut in all will take 3-4 hours, and that I will have to come back the next day for the first hair wash.
 I was aware of this drill.
 Basically, 3-4 hours in the parlour for two consecutive days.

 My partner never gets haircut done from big salons.
 He is a very simple person and he says there is nothing special about cutting a man’s hair, and that what these people charge is ridiculous.
 I don’t know if I mentioned this in the last blog, but this salon happens to be in the same building as my partner’s office.
 So after dropping me there, he goes to finish his work.
 I always joke with him:

 “Do you want my haircut and treatment to take longer, so that you get more time to work?”

 The first day at the parlour was relatively peaceful.
-The only two other customers left soon and it was just me and my husband.
-My husband decided to get a haircut too since he was there.
+The only two other customers left soon and it was just me and my partner.
+My partner decided to get a haircut too since he was there.
 The stylist asked him about his weird hair and if he had cut it himself!

 It reminded me of how as women we are always asked the same thing about our eyes brows, ‘Last time kaha se karaya tha, bigad gaye hain aapke eye brows!’

 I was hoping to get a good discount, but there wasn’t much.
 I guess if I see from their point of view, their business has been so down that they probably cannot sustain themselves.
 So the treatment ended up being as expensive as last time.
 Throughout the hair cut, my partner kept saying ‘boy cut’ to the stylist, which scared me!!